Artificers

 Limit: Supernatural Aura: You have a supernatural aura that is detectable by those with special senses.
 Gain one (1) Plot Point when this becomes a Complication for you.

-Artifice is, put simply, the creation of magical items.
-While some types of items are classically associated to Artificers, such as wands and staves, virtually any kind of object can be invested with magical potency by a sufficiently skilled Artificer.
-Modern Artificers tend to construct their items to pass in the mundane world, but older items from before the Accords tend towards the traditional and fantastical tropes of Artificing.
+While some types of magic items are classically associated to Artificers such as wands and staves, virtually any kind of object can be invested with magical potency by a sufficiently skilled Artificer.

-More significant magical artifacts are represented by the Artificer (or another character they are crafting a magical item for) taking an additional Ability Set, one per item.
-Magical item Ability Sets can have one or more Ability traits, SFX, and Limits that are appropriate to represent what the item can do.
+An Artificer should have one or more Ability Sets that represent significant magical items that they carry.
+Each item is a separate Ability Set, which can have one or more Ability traits, SFX, and Limits that are appropriate to represent what the item can do.
 Additionally they have a Gear Limit and a Supernatural Aura Limit.

 Common Artificer Magical Items